 I still would never have done this, however, without the enthusiastic encouragement of members of QajaqUSA.
 In particular I want to thank Vernon Doucette and Richard Nonas for so kindly doing everything they could to keep me “on task.”
 Vernon, in fact, took on the enormous job of cleaning the central Virginian mold from almost all of the slides and converting them to high-definition digital images.
 I don’t know how to thank you enough, Vernon.

-So far so good but by that time I was an old dog trying to learn the new tricks of the many computer skills I would need in order to get this done.
-Over the last few years many members of Twin Oaks Community where I’ve lived since 1988 have helped me learn some at least of the mysteries of using computers.
-I especially thank Dream, Arizona, Tim, Alex, Sunshine, Adder and Paxus for so patiently showing me what I needed to know.
+So far so good but by that time I was an old dog trying to learn the new tricks of the basic computer skills I would need in order to get this done.
+Over the last few years I have been extremely grateful to the several members of Twin Oaks Community who have helped me learn some at least of these computer skills.

-In the early 1930s, the American artist Rockwell Kent lived for more than a year in the village.
+In the early 1930s, the American artist Rockwell Kent lived for well over a year in the village.
 He illustrated his book “Salamina” with many distinctive drawings of the villagers and their lifestyle.

 A rather more romantic image by Kent which actually shows the kayaker’s two thumbed mittens better than the other.
-And, yes, the harpoon “should” be pointing backwards and, yes, you “shouldn’t” carry your kayak on its harpoon side!
+And, yes, the harpoon would be pointing backwards and, yes, you wouldn’t carry your kayak on its harpoon side!